United Nations Security Council Resolution 82: Aftermath

 The resolution was seen as a political victory for the United States, as it identified North Korea as the aggressor in the conflict.
-Earlier in the day, independent of the UN resolution, Truman had ordered the Joint Chiefs of Staff to contact US Army General of the Army Douglas MacArthur, who was in charge of US forces in the Far East.
-He ordered MacArthur to prepare ships for the evacuation of US citizens from Korea, and authorized him to send ammunition and supplies to Pusan to support South Korean forces in the Seoul-Kimpo area.
+Earlier in the day, independent of the UN resolution, Truman had ordered the Joint Chiefs of Staff to contact General of the Army Douglas MacArthur, who was in charge of US forces in the Far East.
+He ordered MacArthur to prepare ships for the evacuation of US citizens from Korea, and authorized him to send ammunition and supplies to Pusan to support South Korean forces in the Seoul–Kimpo area.
 These would be escorted by US military units.
 He instructed MacArthur to send a survey team into the country to assess the situation and determine how to aid South Korea.
 Truman also ordered the mobilization of the US Navy for movement into the region.

 The US delegation later contacted the Soviet delegation and sent a message requesting that the Kremlin use its influence over North Korea to compel it to comply with the resolution, but the Soviet Union denied the request.
-With the ineffectiveness of the resolution in de-escalating the conflict, the UNSC convened on June 27 to discuss further actions to take, resulting in United Nations Security Council Resolution 83, which recommended military intervention by other UN member nations to restore peace in Korea.
+With the ineffectiveness of the resolution in de-escalating the conflict, the UNSC convened on June 27 to discuss further actions to take, resulting in UNSC Resolution 83, which recommended military intervention by other UN member nations to restore peace in Korea.
 Within days, ships and aircraft from several nations, as well as the first major formations of US troops, were moving to South Korea, setting the stage for a full-scale conflict.